mgrman/BlazorWith3d/README.md

 - switch to nicer ways to share memory in WASM special case
     - https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-9.0#type-mappings
-    - there should be better mapping with arraySegments now
+    - there should be better mapping with arraySegments now, potentially preventing memorycopy when creating array for normal JS interop

+- Optimize Typescript API
+    - remove memory copies during message handling
+        - might need to adjust generated memorypack code, to allow reading from buffers starting at non-zero position
+    - could use extra args in interop with offset and count, to be able to slice the array on JS side
+    - but as the MemoryPack reader is not respecting offsets, it should be adapted first

 - switch debug relay back as normal renderer
     - maybe with long initialization while it waits for connection?